grafana/mimir/docs/sources/operators-guide/monitor-grafana-mimir/collecting-metrics-and-logs.md

 Older versions of the Helm chart need to be manually instrumented.
 This means that you need to set up a Grafana Agent that collects logs and metrics from Mimir or GEM.
 To set up Grafana Agent, see [Set up Grafana Agent](https://grafana.com/docs/agent/latest/set-up/).
-Once your Agent is deployed, use the [example Agent configuration](#example-agent-configuration) in the section [Collect metrics and logs via the Helm chart](#collect-metrics-and-logs-via-the-helm-chart) to configure the Agent to scrape Mimir or GEM.
+Once your Agent is deployed, use the [example Agent configuration](#example-agent-configuration) to configure the Agent to scrape Mimir or GEM.

 #### Caveats